Whole30 Blackened Shrimp Tacos

 1

 Pat the shrimp completely dry with paper towels.
-This is the single most important step for getting a good blackened char rather than steaming the shrimp.
+This is essential for getting a good blackened sear rather than steaming the shrimp.

 2

-In a large bowl, combine the smoked paprika, garlic powder, onion powder, dried oregano, cayenne pepper, black pepper, and sea salt.
-Whisk together to form the blackening spice blend.
+In a small bowl, combine the smoked paprika, garlic powder, onion powder, dried oregano, cayenne pepper, black pepper, and kosher salt.
+Mix well to form the blackening spice blend.

 3